-In the second column mark "Yes" only if the policy has been changed for PY 2023 and requires a review for PY 2023 and has not been previously submitted to the DWS.
+In the second column mark "Yes" only if the policy has been changed for PY 2024 and has not been previously submitted to the DWS.

-- Do not add a blank document in WISE as a "placeholder". - These policies are required to operate/offer these services - If "Yes", load the policy as a separate document. - Name document: Local Area WDB Name, Policy Name.
+- Do not add a blank document in WISE as a "placeholder". - These policies are required to operate/offer these services - If "Yes", load the policy as a separate document. - Name document: Kerr-Tar WDB, Policy Name.
 (Example: IWT Policy Yes.
 Attached as Board Name IWT Policy.)

-Optional Local Area WDB Policies Yes- the Local Area WDB has a policy or N/A (Not Applicable) Revised for PY 2023 (Add Yes or N/A for this column) Local Area WDB Guidance for Local Incumbent Worker Grants Yes No 2.
-Local Area WDB Needs-Related Policy No N/A 3.
-Local Area WDB Transitional Jobs Policy No N/A 4.
+Optional Local Area WDB Policies Yes- the Local Area WDB has a policy or N/A (Not Applicable) Revised for PY 2024 (Add Yes or N/A for this column) 1.
+Local Area WDB Guidance for Local Incumbent Worker Grants Yes No 2.
+Local Area WDB Needs-Related Policy Click here to enter text.
+N/A 3.
+Local Area WDB Transitional Jobs Policy Click here to enter text.
+N/A 4.
 Local Area WDB Youth Incentive Policy Yes No